charlotte-ruby/impressionist/README.md

         @widget.impressionist_count(:message=>"pageview", :filter=>:all)

 Logging impressions for authenticated users happens automatically.
-If you have a current_user helper or use @current_user in your before_filter to set your authenticated user, current_user.id will be written to the user_id field in the impressions table.
+If you have a current_user helper or use @current_user in your before_action to set your authenticated user, current_user.id will be written to the user_id field in the impressions table.